UKCP, Body Psychotherapist, Somatic Trauma Therapy

 - anxiety, panic attacks, chronic shame and guilt

 - anger management

 - low self-esteem

 - difficulties in forming or sustaining meaningful relationships

 - body image and sexuality

-My website www.silkhousetherapypractice.co.uk gives more information about my work, body psychotherapy and biodynamic massage with links to articles and other resources.
+Please go to www.silkhousetherapypractice.co.uk for more information about me, body psychotherapy and somatic trauma therapy and links to articles and other resources.

 Training, qualifications & experience